-- (2) When such an act or insult is done or offered by one person- - (a) to another; or - (b) in the presence of another to a person - (i) who is under the immediate care of that other; or - (ii) to whom that other stands in any such relation as aforesaid, the former is said to give to that other provocation for an assault.
+- (2) When such an act or insult is done or offered by one person- - (a) to another; or - (b) in the presence of another to a person - (i) who is under the immediate care of that other; or - (ii) to whom that other stands in any such relation as aforesaid,

-- (3) A lawful act is not provocation to any person for an assault. - (4) An act which a person does in consequence of incitement given by another person in order to induce him or her to do the act and thereby to furnish an excuse for committing an assault is not provocation to that other person for an assault.

-(5) An arrest which is unlawful is not necessarily provocation for an assault, but it may be evidence of provocation to a person who knows of the illegality.
+- (3) A lawful act is not provocation to any person for an assault. - (4) An act which a person does in consequence of incitement given by another person in order to induce him or her to do the act and thereby to furnish an excuse for committing an assault is not provocation to that other person for an assault. - (5) An arrest which is unlawful is not necessarily provocation for an assault, but it may be evidence of provocation to a person who knows of the illegality.